adamswbrown/Emailhelp/README.md

---client CLIENT       Email client: apple-mail, outlook, or auto (default: auto) --open [INDEX]        Interactive email selection (--open) or open email at INDEX (--open INDEX) --open-client CLIENT   Email client for --open: apple-mail or outlook (default: apple-mail) --why                 Show signal breakdown and score explanation --user-name NAME      Your name (to detect personal mentions in scoring) --db-path PATH        Explicit path to email database (auto-detects if not provided)
+--client CLIENT       Email client: apple-mail, outlook, or auto (default: auto) --open [INDEX]        Interactive email selection (--open) or open email at INDEX (--open INDEX) --open-client CLIENT   Email client for --open: apple-mail or outlook (default: apple-mail) --extract-content     Extract full email content (requires --search and --account) --copy-content        Copy email content to clipboard (use with --extract-content) --copy-index INDEX    Copy content of email at INDEX to clipboard (works with displayed results) --output-raw          Output raw email content only (for piping to other apps) --output-file PATH    Save email content to file (use with --extract-content) --why                 Show signal breakdown and score explanation --user-name NAME      Your name (to detect personal mentions in scoring) --db-path PATH        Explicit path to email database (auto-detects if not provided)